 - Don’t show too much skin – it looks more professional when the booties hit the hem of your pant

-- Go for a skinny bootie opening – you don’t want the bootie opening to be awkwardly bigger than your pants
+- Go for a tighter bootie opening – you don’t want the bootie opening to be awkwardly bigger than your pants

 I personally think a higher shaft bootie works better with a pencil skirt for work.
 I tried this look on with a shorter shaft and it just looked a little clunky.